andrewhoyer/leap-year/CONTRIBUTING.md

 # Contributing Guidelines

+## Hacktoberfest Contributors

+If you're here for Hacktoberfest, welcome!
+Please follow all instructions, guidelines, and examples below, and note the following:

+* Only one PR will be approved per account
+* Look at the list of issues which contain a list of languages that need to be added.
+Add a reply if you are going to work on one of them to avoid duplication.
+* If there is a language you want to add, create an Issue and model it after existing issues.
+It will be reviewed and the `hacktoberfest` label will be added to it if it meets the requirements.
+* We are looking for serious contributions only.
+Incomplete, poorly formatted, or other submissions that are low quality will be rejected.

 ## New Languages

 * Each language should have its own folder, specifically named for the language
+* Check the list of Issues to see if the language has been requested or is being worked on
 * Please check to make sure the language isn't already part of the repo, or contained in an existing pull request
 * Add a link to your folder in the main README file as part of your pull request